isomerpages/moe-chijsngsec/_student-development/Sexuality Education.md

 <p>·&nbsp;know that a decision to end a relationship will have consequences
 on oneself and others</p>
 <p>·&nbsp;know that grief and loss due to rejections and broken relationships
-is normal and one can recover from the experience</p>
-<p>know there are healthy ways of coping with broken relationships, and family
-and friends are important pillars of support</p>
+is normal and one can recover from the experience know there are healthy ways of coping with broken relationships, and family and friends are important pillars of support</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Term 3 Week 6</p>